Barbarpotato/React-TypeScript-Fundamental/README.md

-# React-TypeScript-Fundamental
+# Introduction
-In this repository we will learn together about the React, But using the TypeScript.The goal of TypeScript is to write strongly typed JavaScript.
+TypeScript has grown to be one of the most popular and widely used programming language in web development.
+TypeScript is a superset of JavaScript.
+That simply means TypeScript is essentially JavaScript with some additional features.
+The goal of TypeScript is to write strongly typed JavaScript.
 Strong typing helps to scale web applications with minimal bugs.
 TypeScript code is converted to JavaScript by use of a compiler like TypeScript Compiler or Babel.